-Old World flavor wrapped into a portable burrito!
+This Pozole Buritos Recipe takes Old World Mexican flavor and wraps it up in a portable burrito!
 Burritos may be the best answer to the “What’s for Dinner Blues!”
-This Posole Burritos recipe updates one of the most traditional dishes from Mexico for today’s slow cooker and will have dinner on the table in no time!
+This Pozole Burritos recipe updates one of the most Traditional Mexican Recipes for today’s slow cooker, you will have dinner on the table in no time!

 I am very happy to announce the official launching of our newest cookbook, BURRITOS!
 Donna and I have had this project in the works for over a year now and am proud to say that BURRITOS! is now available and actually IN the stores now!